-Each year, we employ and support dozens of students to conduct cutting-edge environmental policy research, support community organizations, and further their professional development.
+Each year, we employ and support about 50 students to conduct environmental policy research, further their professional development, and add capacity to community organizations and other civic partners advancing environmental sustainability and justice.

-We regularly hire student assistants and graduate student researchers.
-If you are a current UCLA student interested in joining the Luskin Center for Innovation, please visit our team page and contact the team member(s) most aligned with your interests about employment openings.
+We regularly hire student assistants and graduate student researchers to work with our staff.
+If you are a current UCLA student interested in joining the Luskin Center for Innovation (Center), please visit our team page and contact the team member(s) most aligned with your interests to discuss employment opportunities.

-If you are prospective or current UCLA Luskin student interested in applying to one of our funding programs, please see the following opportunities described in detail below:
+If you are prospective or current UCLA Luskin School of Public Affairs (Luskin School) student interested in applying to one of our funding programs, please see the following opportunities described in detail below:

 • Research Fellowships